-Dean and Founding Musical Director
+Dean & Founding Musical Director

-Dean and Founding Musical Director
+Dean & Founding Musical Director

-Prior to founding Millennial Music, Stewart was the conductor of the University of Cincinnati Men’s Chorus, the Fountain Valley High School choirs in Orange County, and he was the assistant conductor and accompanist of the Brigham Young University Men’s Chorus under Rosalind Hall.
-He was also an assistant director and accompanist for the Southern California Children’s Chorus, under Lori Loftus.
+Prior to founding Millennial Music, Stewart was the conductor of the University of Cincinnati Men’s Chorus, the Fountain Valley High School choirs in Orange County, California, and he was the assistant conductor and accompanist of the Brigham Young University Men’s Chorus under Rosalind Hall.
+He was also an assistant director and accompanist for the Southern California Children’s Chorus under Lori Loftus.

-A native of Chicago, Illinois, Worthen did her doctoral studies in music education at University of Utah, her master’s studies in choral conducting at Brigham Young University, and her bachelor’s studies in music education at BYU.
-She is currently the professor of Choral Music Education at Utah Valley University where she directs the Women’s Choir and Concert Choir.
-In 2006, Worthen was appointed as the director of the Choir School for the Mormon Tabernacle Choir where she oversees the training programs for newly admitted singers as well as in-service training for current choir members.
+A native of Chicago, Illinois, Cherilyn Worthen has dedicated over twenty years to choral arts in Utah.
+In addition to her post as Associate Musical Director of Millennial Choirs & Orchestras, she is the professor of Choral Music Education at Utah Valley University where she directs the Women’s Choir & Concert Choir.
+Since 2006 she has served as the director of the Choir School for the Mormon Tabernacle Choir, where she oversees the training programs for the newly admitted singers as well as in-service training for current choir members.

 For twelve years Worthen directed the choral music program at the Waterford School in Sandy, Utah where she also served as both a Student Dean and Music Department Chair.
 She has conducted the BYU Women’s Chorus and Concert Choir, the Legacy Chorale, and the Deseret Chamber Singers.
 As a singer, she has performed with Canti con brio, BYU Singers, the Deseret Chamber Singers, the Temple Square Chorale, and the Mormon Tabernacle Choir.

+Worthen did her doctoral studies in music education at University of Utah, received a master’s degree in choral conducting from Brigham Young University, and received a bachelor’s degree in music education from BYU.
 Worthen is an active member of ACDA, MENC, NCCO, Chorus America, and has served on the choral committee for the Utah Music Educator’s Association.
 She is presently the Repertoire and Standards Chair for Women’s Choirs for ACDA Utah.
 Her research interests include choral music curriculum, resources, and educational programs for youth and adult singers.